ant-design/ant-design/docs/spec/motion.en-US.md

   en-US: Motion
 ---

 > [Ant Motion](https://motion.ant.design/) Yes Ant Design The dynamic language extracted from the middle.
-He is not only a dynamic language, but also a React framework motion solution that helps developers make it easier to use dynamics in their projects.
+This is not only a dynamic language, but also a React framework motion solution that helps developers make it easier to use dynamics in their projects.
 We offer single items, combined animations, and a complete solution.

 Interface dynamics enhance user awareness and increase vitality.